 top of page

 Optical biometry has transformed the way ophthalmologists calculate intraocular lens (IOL) power before cataract surgery.
 Despite advances, refractive surprises—unexpected vision outcomes after IOL implantation—still occur.
-These refractive surprises can lead to patient dissatisfaction and sometimes require additional procedures.
+These refractive surprise can lead to patient dissatisfaction and sometimes require additional procedures.
 To minimize this risk, it is crucial to carefully analyze the optical biometry chart and ensure all key parameters are accurate and reliable before you jump to your favorite IOL calculation formula.

 This post highlights ten essential aspects to check in the optical biometry chart by way of which you can largely avoid refractive surprise.
 Understanding these factors helps surgeons make informed decisions, improving refractive outcomes and patient satisfaction.